aspirewit/hexo-tag-easy-charts/README.md

 # hexo-tag-easy-charts
-The easy to use chart tags for the hexo
+The easy to use chart tags for the hexo, the idea came from my favorite markdown editor - [MarkEditor](http://markeditor.com/app/markeditor).

 ## Installation
 ```